57% Syrah, 33% Mourvèdre, 10% Grenache

 Due to its exceptional geographical location and unique wine-growing site and history, Domaine d’Aussières is one of those wild, natural places that gives an impression of great force and beauty.
 These words of Baron Eric de Rothschild explain why he fell in love with the estate and Domaines Barons de Rothschild (Lafite) has taken on the challenge to revitalize one of the oldest and most beautiful wine-making estates in the Narbonne area.
 Now his daughter Saskia continues the work her father began.
 Acquired by Domaines Barons de Rothschild (Lafite) in 1999, the 1,359 acre Domaine d’Aussières estate has undergone a vast rehabilitation program.
-412 acres of vines have been replanted with carefully selected traditional Languedoc grape varieties: Syrah, Grenache, Mourvèdre and Carignan, complemented with Cabernet, Merlot and Chardonnay.VINTAGE NOTES
+412 acres of vines have been replanted with carefully selected traditional Languedoc grape varieties: Syrah, Grenache, Mourvèdre and Carignan, complemented with Cabernet, Merlot and Chardonnay.TERROIR & VINTAGE NOTES

 The grapes are sourced from selected plots on the tops of the hills.
 The soil is very shallow, consisting of sandstone with very little clay, and water is scarce.
 As a result, the yields are very low.
 The Mourvèdre vines have been producing grapes of outstanding quality for the past few years, as they reach maturity.
 Green harvests are carried out and the grapes are strictly selected in order to obtain a wine that combines power and precision.